UK 2018: Part 3

 From south to north and then back down south again.
 Pet sit number 3.
 This time for a friend.
 A return visit from last year.

-Barford St Michael
+Oxfordshire: Barford St Michael

 Tigger and Coco!
 They just about tolerated our human presence.
 Cats, huh!

 Barford St. Michael, not to be confused with Barford St. John (which is right next door), is in the county of Oxfordshire, on the edge of the Cotswolds.
 It’s a small rural village, so small there are no stores, but there is a pub!
-There’s plenty of walking in this wonderful countryside.
+There’s plenty of walking in this glorious countryside.
 We took full advantage of it and revelled in the ongoing sunshine, clear skies and all together fabulous weather.

 They say ‘time flies when you’re having fun’.
 I think that’s even more so when you’re having fun being lazy!
 And relax!